FreeRADIUS/freeradius-server/SECURITY.md

 ## Reporting a Vulnerability

-All security vulnerabilities should be reported to security@freeradius.org
+All security vulnerabilities should be reported to <security@freeradius.org>

+## Use of AI

+Security reports must also follow the [AI policy](AI.md).
+We are happy to accept reports where people have used AI, _provided_ that the results have been verified by a person.
+Simply forwarding AI results to us will likely just get you banned.

+You must take personal responsibility for the content and correction of any security reports which were generated using AI tools.

 ### PGP Key